Cover for hire vehicles

 Operating a self-drive hire company comes with all sorts of risks.
 Balancing these risks and your profits can be tricky you must properly appraise drivers and manage your vehicles all while promoting profitability.

 Things get even trickier when operators have to insure a whole fleet of vehicles rather than just a few.
 More cars for hire means more risk exposure, and reducing this exposure is vital for the success of any self-drive hire company.
 A poor claims history can increase your premiums and operating costs.
 The following provides an overview of self-drive hire insurance and several ways to manage the risks associated with offering self-drive vehicles for hire.
+Self Drive Hire Insurance is specifically related to the period and time of the hire.
+The hire premium is calculated on the basis of period and the hirer and also any other person required to drive during the hire period as an additional driver.

 What is Covered in Self-Drive?